jiakuan/gwt-gradle-plugin/doc/latest/Configuration.md

     // Optional: The subdirectory inside the war dir where DevMode will create module directories. (defaults empty for top level) modulePathPrefix = ''
   }

+  superDev {
+    //
+    // All options in 'gwt' closure (except 'gwtVersion') can be overridden here
+    //

+    // Optional: Allows -src flags to reference missing directories. (defaults to OFF) allowMissingSrc = false

+    // Optional: Exits after compiling the modules.
+The exit code will be 0 if the compile succeeded. (defaults to OFF) compileTest = false

+    // Optional: The number of times to recompile (after the first one) during a compile test. compileTestRecompiles = false

+    // Optional: Precompile modules. (defaults to ON) precompile = true

+    // Optional: The port where the code server will run. port = 9876

+    // Optional: A directory containing GWT source to be prepended to the classpath for compiling. src = file('src/someDir')

+    // Optional: An output directory where files for launching Super Dev Mode will be written.
+(Optional.) launcherDir = file('build/superDev')

+    // Optional: Specifies the bind address for the code server and web server (defaults to 127.0.0.1) bindAddress = '127.0.0.1'

+    // Optional: EXPERIMENTAL: Enables Javascript output suitable for post-compilation by Closure Compiler (defaults to OFF) closureFormattedOutput = false
+  }
 }